The directors oversee the running of Herts Parent Carer Involvement (HPCI) and meet approximately 8 times a year. The

 I am the mother of three children.
 My oldest has ASD, ADHD and an (undiagnosed) neuromuscular disorder and my youngest has complex health needs as well as an undiagnosed neuromuscular disorder which means he is a full-time wheelchair user.
 I sit on various advisory boards for disabled children’s charities and the NHS and I’m the SEND governor for a primary school in St Albans.
 I am also co-director of Special Needs Jungle.

 I have represented parents on SEND Reform Steering Group and EHCP, workforce development including the new SEND Toolkit for SENCO’s and currently contribute on matters relating to the Local Offer, Social Care, Education Health and Care Planning, Early Years and Post 16 services.

 We live in Welwyn.
 Our youngest child, was born at 28 weeks, he spent his first two years in and out of hospital.
 At the age of 4 he was diagnosed with septo-optic dysplasia, a hormonal disorder, autism, learning difficulties, some physical difficulties and visual impairment.
 He is also charming and very happy!
 Managing my son’s needs, including many hospital appointments, led me to give up a busy career in sales & marketing to become a full time parent carer.
 I ran a local SANDS (Stillbirth & Neonatal Death) support group for parents for ten years, and have been a school governor since 2002, at two Hertfordshire schools.

 I live in Welwyn Garden City.
 We have two children the eldest of whom had autism and learning difficulties and attended Hertfordshire special schools and the younger one is Dyslexic and in mainstream education.
 Before becoming a parent carer, I had a career in teaching and then in Human Resources for a large UK business.
 When I began caring full-time for my eldest I volunteered for 10 years for an autism support group.
-Our eldest child became terminally ill and we then became familiar with wheelchairs, hoists, medication and tube feeding amongst other things.
+Our eldest child became terminally ill and we then became familiar with wheelchairs, hoists, medication and tube feeding among other things.
 Over the years I started to understand that, whatever the child’s needs or disability, the issues faced by families are very similar.
 I have been involved with HPCI since it began.